Minimax Estimation for Personalized Federated Learning: An Alternative between FedAvg and Local Training?: Problem Setup

 \paragraph{Heterogeneity Conditions.} To quantify the level of heterogeneity among clients, we start by introducing the notion of an \emph{average global model}.
 Assuming a strongly convex loss, the optimal local models \eqref{eq:opt_local} are uniquely defined.
 Thus, we can define the average global model as

-We remark that the average global model $\www{\glob}_\avg$ defined above should \emph{not} be interpreted as the ``optimal global model''.
-Rather, it is more suitable to think of $\www{\glob}_\avg$ as a point in the parameter space, from which every local model is close to.
-Indeed, a bit of analysis shows that the average global model is the minimizer of $\frac{1}{N} \sum_{i\in[m]} n_i \|\www{i}_\star - \www{\glob}_\avg\|^2$.
+We remark that the average global model defined in \eqref{eq:p_avg_glob_model} should \emph{not} be interpreted as the ``optimal global model''.
+Rather, it is more suitable to think of $\www{\glob}_\bp$ as a point in the parameter space, from which every local model is close to.
+Indeed, one can readily check that the average global model is the minimizer of $\sum_{i\in[m]} p_i \|\www{i}_\star - \boldsymbol{w}\|^2$ over $\boldsymbol{w} \in \bbR^d$.